pymupdf/PyMuPDF-Optional-Material/docs/functions.rst

-:meth:`Document.getCharWidths`       PDF only: return a list of glyph widths of a font :meth:`getPDFnow`                    return the current timestamp in PDF format :meth:`getPDFstr`                    return PDF-compatible string :meth:`Page._cleanContents`          PDF only: clean the page's ``/Contents`` objects :meth:`Page._getContents`            PDF only: return a list of content numbers :meth:`Page._setContents`            PDF only: set page's /Contents object to specified xref
+:meth:`Document.getCharWidths`       PDF only: return a list of glyph widths of a font :meth:`getPDFnow`                    return the current timestamp in PDF format :meth:`getPDFstr`                    return PDF-compatible string :meth:`getTextlen`                   return string length for a given font & fontsize :meth:`Page._cleanContents`          PDF only: clean the page's ``/Contents`` objects :meth:`Page._getContents`            PDF only: return a list of content numbers :meth:`Page._setContents`            PDF only: set page's /Contents object to specified xref